dkStephanos/sinatraFantasyOrganizer/README.md

 ## Installation

-To use this app, just clone, run rake db:migrate and then run shotgun.
+To use this app, just clone, run bundle and then run rake db:migrate and then run shotgun.
 Everything should be set up.

 ## Usage